ibericode/mailchimp-for-wordpress/readme.txt

 > The Pro version of the plugin comes with the following features:
 >
 > - Multiple forms, each form can subscribe to one or multiple MailChimp lists
-> - AJAX forms, forms do not need to reload the page
+> - AJAX forms, submitting forms does not require a page reload
 > - Easy CSS Builder and custom color themes
 > - Reports: Statistical graphs & subscription log
 > - Checkbox integration for WooCommerce & Easy Digital Downloads checkout